MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTenantDialPlan.md

 ```

 ### -PolicyName
-The PolicyName parameter is the name of the tenant dial plan to assign to the specified user.
+The PolicyName parameter is the name of the tenant dial plan to assign to the specified user or group.

 ```yaml
 Type: String